raydelto/srtsynch/README.md

-# srtsynch
+# SRT Synch

-A simple tool for synchronizing SRT subtitles files.
+This a simple tool for synchronizing SRT subtitles files.